 For a merchant credit card account user, chargeback is a transaction that the issuer returns to the payment processing bank as a financial liability and which, at this point, the processor may return to the retailer.
-In short, it reverses a sales:
+In short, it reverses a sales:- The issuer subtracts the sale's amount from the customer's card account.
+The customer receives a refund and is no longer financially liable for the dollar amount of the sale.

 - The card issuer initiates a chargeback through the association to the processor for the dollar amount of the sale.